 - Record-Limit response header: Set to match the limit value provided with the request or the platform maximum limit, whichever is smaller.

 - Record-Max-Limit response header: Returns the current maximum number of records that will be returned by the API platform.
 Use to build a flexible integration that can adapt to future record limit changes.

-- To maximize the number of records returned in a response minimize the number of fields you return and use the text/plain Accept header on your requests whenever possible (e.g. the Market Transparency datasets support text/plain).
+- To maximize the number of records returned in a response minimize the number of fields you return and use the text/plain Accept header on your requests whenever possible (e.g. the Equity datasets support text/plain).

 - API clients should count the number of records returned in each response in order to ensure all expected data is returned, and to adapt future requests if less data than expected was returned because the record and/or the response payload size limits are reached.